lisamenacher/LCMS-Net/README.md

 ```
 python ./LCMS-Net/evaluation.py -eval default
 ```
-(Note you can also chose "default_with_reject" or "best_reject" as value for the variable `eval` to run different types of evaluation)
+(Note you can also chose "default_with_reject" or "best_reject" as value for the variable `eval` to run different types of evaluations)

 The example data should given a test accuracy of 100%.